sriramdasbalaji/CodeLabs-MobileDevOps/Module3-CD/README.md

 <a name="Overview" ></a>
 ## Overview ##

 Continuous Delivery is the next step to good DevOps after Continuous Integration.
 Typically, this involves ensuring that the application infrastructure is in a good state and configured correctly and then deploying the application to that infrastructure.
-However, mobile apps present a challenge - you do not manage the target infrastructure - that is, the mobile devices of the users.
+However, mobile apps present a challenge - you do not always manage or have access to the target infrastructure - that is, the mobile devices of the users.
 Getting packaged apps to users in a controlled and managed manner is not trivial.

 In [Module 1](../Module1-Xamarin), you covered developing cross platform mobile apps using [Xamarin](https://xamarin.com/).
 You learned about the project structure and Portable Class Libraries and saw how to unit test the core of the application.
 You then created a [Visual Studio Team Services](https://www.visualstudio.com/products/visual-studio-team-services-vs.aspx) (VSTS) Team Project and committed the code into it.

 In [Module 2](../Module2-CI), you covered how to create a [Continuous Integration Build](https://www.visualstudio.com/features/continuous-integration-vs) in VSTS that queues a build to compile, test and package code for deployment every time a developer pushes code to the VSTS repo.

 In this module, you will learn how to create a Release to automatically release a new version of the app to users.
 To do this you will release the Android app through [HockeyApp](http://hockeyapp.net/) and Release Management in VSTS.
-HockeyApp is a service that allows you to manage releases of your apps, gather feedback and diagnose crash reports from your apps.
+HockeyApp is a Microsoft service that allows you to manage releases of your apps to beta testers, gather feedback and diagnose crash reports from your apps.

 <a name="Objectives"></a>
 ### Objectives ###